How Intuit QuickBase Supports Advanced IT

 "I have invested in platforms that allow me to go from idea to live in just days.
 QuickBase is a master at that," says Tricot.

 That first application started with around 25 users.
-Since then, QuickBase has been the launching pad for hundreds of applications, of which about 120 are currently active in several functional areas:
+Since then, QuickBase has been the launching pad for hundreds of connected cloud applications that serve several functional areas:

 - A QuickBase app provides data to a public-facing website through the QuickBase HTTP API.
 Users can find and map directions to providers using certain Ceva products.